decidables/decidables/sites/decidables/src/why.md

 :cite[@ainslie_cardinal_2016; @moreira_delay_2019; @steel_nature_2007].
 It lends itself to visual
 representation in terms of discounting curves.
 We explore hyperbolic temporal discounting in [**<span class="discountable">dis<span class="math-var">k</span>ountable</span>**](discountable/).

+### Diffusion decision model

+The diffusion decision model (DDM) addresses how evidence accumulates over time towards a decision :cite[@Ratcliff2008].
+This allows the theory to make detailed predictions about reaction time distributions as well as accuracy :cite[@ratcliff_diffusion_2016].
+The theory has been applied to perception, attention, and memory, and has been linked to patterns of neural excitation :cite[@smith_introduction_2015; @Gold2001a].
+It lends itself to visual representation in terms of a random walk towards boundaries.
+We explore the diffusion decision model in [**<span class="accumulable"><span class="math-var">a</span>ccumulable</span>**](accumulable/).

 ## Why explorable explanations?